MaxPrinz/UniChat/README.md

 1. In the folder UniChatProject copy settings_local_template.py to settings_local.py and adjust parameters

-Type the following commands in the terminal-window to create the database (in the UniChatProject folder):
+Type the following commands in the terminal-window of PyCharm to create the database (in the UniChatProject folder):
 1. python manage.py makemigrations
 1. python manage.py migrate

-Type the following ommands in the termina-window to create superuser and start server (in the UniChatProject folder):
+Type the following commands in the terminal-window of PyCharm to create superuser and start server (in the UniChatProject folder):
 1. python manage.py createsuperuser
 1. python manage.py runserver